GC-03/PyDoList/README.md

 # PyDoList
-This prooject is called PyDoList because it is a Python to-do list.
+This project is called PyDoList because it is a Python to-do list.